tjungbauer/openshift-clusterconfig-gitops/clusters/management-cluster/setup-tempo-operator/README.md

     storageclass: *storageclassname

 ##############################################
-# SUBCHART: helper-loki-bucket-secret
+# SUBCHART: helper-odf-bucket-secret
-# Creates a Secret that Loki requires
+# Creates a Secret that Tempo requires
 #
 # A Kubernetes Job is created, that reads the
 # data from the Secret and ConfigMap and
-# creates a new secret for loki.
+# creates a new secret for Tempo.
 ##############################################
-helper-loki-bucket-secret:
+helper-odf-bucket-secret:
-  # -- Enable Job to create a Secret for LokiStack.
+  # -- Enable Job to create a Secret for TempoStack.
   # @default -- false
   enabled: true